Is Switzerland by train worthwhile?

 Confiserie Sprüngli, located conveniently at Paradeplatz and other locations throughout Zurich, is a fantastic patisserie from 1836.
 One of their specialties is Luxemburgerli, a type of luscious macron.
 It’s best to ask for a sample and buy a sampler box with different flavors in the shop.
 And while you’re at it, sit down in the café and order the best hot chocolate in Zurich!

 Another bucket list-worthy chocolate shop is Confiserie Teuscher.
 The shape and size of their Champagne truffles resemble a real-life truffle.
 And the center is filled with Dom Pérignon Champagne…

 For dinner, look for a Swiss restaurant in the old town.
-One of the most traditional Zurich dishes you should try is called "Zürcher Geschnetzeltes."
+One of the most traditional Zurich dishes you should try is "Zürcher Geschnetzeltes."
 It is made from thinly sliced veal or pork sautéed with mushrooms and onions and served in a creamy sauce.

 Where to stay in Zurich

 For your last two nights in Zurich, we recommend Hotel Widder.
 This 5-star hotel is located in the heart of Zurich and offers easy access to the city's many shops and restaurants.

 We recommend Boutique Hotel Seidenhof just down the street as a budget-friendly option.
 We like their timeless design and the thoughtful extras in the rooms, including rental umbrellas.